MadMan101/Procedural-Universe-Modeler/README.md

-# Procedurally produce a database file containing an organic and responsive universe
+# Procedurally produce an organic and responsive universe